ClaudioDaffra/HLA/README.md

 Keywords: **byte**, **word**, **real**

-Since syscalls are raw, suffixes must also be specified if missing.
+Since syscalls are raw, suffixes must also be specified if missing. ( no recursive )

 ```
     sys test (byte:a,word:xy,real:fac1,real:r10,byte:r9 )